 They were sitting in the stream, Lila holding the baby, splashing its back to hear it laugh.
 In frying August heat they had gone down to a part of the stream that swarming flies ignored.
 Unless a light canoe sailed by, no one would see them.
 Patrician knelt nearby watching how her bloomers stirred in the ripples.
 Rebekka sat in her underwear rinsing her neck and arms.
-Lila, naked as the baby she held in her arms, lifted him up an down watching his hair re-shape.
+Lila, naked as the baby she held in her arms, lifted him up and down watching his hair re-shape re-shape itself in the current.
 Then she held him over her shoulder and sent cascades of clear water over his back.

+'''

 "Known, Miss?"

 "You understand me, Lila."

 "I do."

 "Well?"

 "Look," squealed Patrician pointing.

-"Shhh," whispered Lila, but the fox and its kits sped away to drink elsewhere.
+"Shhh," whispered Lila, "You will frighten them."
+Too late.
+The fox and

+her kits sped away to drink elsewhere.

 "Well?"
 Rebekka repeated.
 "Have you?"

 "Once."

 "And?"

 "Not good.
 Not good, Miss."

 "Why was that?"

 "I will walk behind.
 I will clean up after.
 I will not be thrashed.
 No."

+'''